open-formulieren/open-forms/docs/installation/upgrade-400.rst

 tool to convert these URLs into their indirect references that are more portable across different environments (like from staging -> production).

+On top of that, we have moved the registration options for file components out of the file component configuration.
+You can now find these options on the "Variables" tab of each form, where you have fine grained control of the options for each registration backend.

 ZGW APIs registration
 ---------------------